estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

-This Flow connector materializes Flow collections into Google BigQuery datasets.
+This Flow connector materializes Flow collections into tables within a Google BigQuery dataset.
 It allows both standard and [delta updates](../../../concepts/materialization.md#delta-updates).

-The connector uses a service account to materialize to BigQuery by way of tables in Google Cloud Storage (GCS).
+The connector uses your Google Cloud service account to materialize to BigQuery tables by way of tables in a Google Cloud Storage (GCS) bucket.
-These tables act as a temporary staging area for data storage and retrieval.
+The tables in the bucket act as a temporary staging area for data storage and retrieval.

 `ghcr.io/estuary/materialize-bigquery:dev` provides the latest connector image when using the Flow GitOps environment.
 You can also follow the link in your browser to see past image versions.